techgirlgeek/local_dev/README.md

 This Vagrant profile installs [Drupal](https://drupal.org/) using the [Ansible](http://www.ansible.com/) provisioner.

+When using sudo and prompted for a password, use your computer password.

 ## Getting Started

 This README file is inside a folder that contains a `Vagrantfile` (hereafter this folder shall be called the [vagrant_root]), which tells Vagrant how to set up your virtual machine in VirtualBox.